erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 We unfortunately experienced the issue.
 The `kubelet` , a process running on every node, and in charge of managing the containers (pods)  in the nodes became unresponsive.
 The node will turn into a `NotReady` state, and containers (pods) that were present will be rescheduled somewhere else, and create the issue in the new nodes.
 Definitely not ideal isn't it?

 ## Discovering the throttling and latency issue
-We were suspecting.
-A key metric to check would be the `throttling` , the number of time your container has been throttled.
+A key metric to check when you are running container is the `throttling` .
+This indicate the number of time your container has been throttled.
 Interestingly, we've discovered a lot of containers having throttling no matter if the CPU usage was near the limits or not.
 Here the example of one of our main API:

 ![Kubernetes pods CPU usage and limits](/img/kubernetes-cpu-limits/cpu-usage-limits.png)